 Just because normal businesses aren’t busy doesn’t mean that spammers are taking a break.
 “Local” spam refers to fake law firms that show up in local listings.
 They often have fake reviews, locations in empty or already occupied lots, and inconsistent business details.
 To the trained eye, these fake listings are as obvious as a swimmer at a jockey convention.
 Unfortunately, most clients don’t have a trained eye.
 You could be losing business to a firm that doesn’t exist.

 So what can you do?
 You should already be doing regular local spam checks: Go to Google Maps and look for attorneys in your area.
 If anyone shows up that you don’t recognize, or that seems suspicious, flag them.
 Google will look into it and will eventually take them down.
 The other way to fight spam in your area is to make sure your own contact information is as accessible as possible.
-Clients are more likely to call the firm that has clear business hours and a website than the firm that only has a phone number.
+Clients are more likely to call a firm that has clear business hours and a website than the firm that only has a phone number.

 Step 4: Adapt